elliotloftus/AnagramsAPI/README.md

 # Anagrams

 This Project has multiple APIs that allow you to interact with anagrams.
-See the project live in action with a user frontend here https://gentle-coast-45220.herokuapp.com/
+See the project live in action with a user frontend here https://gentle-coast-45220.herokuapp.com/ .
+Sometimes Heroku takes a little bit to get ready, so be pateint and try words like "read" that have anagrams and within a couple seconds or so heroku should wake up and start delivering real time results.

 # Running and Testing locally